SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 data-on-input__debounce.200ms="{{ datastar.get('_datastar/search-results-v2.twig') }} && $searchCounter++;"

-We added a new on page load event listener to the input element.
+We add a new on page load event listener to the input element.
 It will check if the phrase has content when that page is first loaded.
-If it does, we’ll issue the AJAX request for search results.
+If it does, we’ll issue an AJAX request for search results.
 This makes our search results bookmarkable.
 To see it work, input a search term on the example page and then hit the browser reload button.
 The same search results will be displayed.

 data-on-load="$phrase.length >= 1 && {{ datastar.get('_datastar/search-results-v2.twig') }} && $searchCounter++;"

-If you click the back button in your browser, it won’t work as expected.
-The search request for the phrase won’t be executed.
 We need to set up an event listener on the search page to listen for the popstate event.
 If that event is heard, we retrieve the phrase from the URL and update the signal by changing the value in the input field and manually triggering an input event.

 window.addEventListener('popstate', (event) => {